ProfOzpin/World-Happiness-Visualisation/README.md

 ## Features

-- **Global Happiness Trends:** Track average happiness scores over time worldwide[2].
+- **Global Happiness Trends:** Track average happiness scores over time worldwide.
-- **Country Rankings:** View the top 10 happiest and least happy countries based on average scores[2].
+- **Country Rankings:** View the top 10 happiest and least happy countries based on average scores.
-- **Continental Analysis:** Explore happiness trends by continent and compare with country-level data[2].
+- **Continental Analysis:** Explore happiness trends by continent and compare with country-level data.
-- **Significant Changes:** Identify countries with the largest increases or decreases in happiness over time[2].
+- **Significant Changes:** Identify countries with the largest increases or decreases in happiness over time.
-- **Correlation Matrix:** Analyze the relationships between happiness and contributing factors such as GDP, social support, and more[1].
+- **Correlation Matrix:** Analyze the relationships between happiness and contributing factors such as GDP, social support, and more.
-- **Category Trends:** Compare happiness trends between the happiest countries and others[2].
+- **Category Trends:** Compare happiness trends between the happiest countries and others.
-- **GDP vs. Happiness:** Visualize the relationship between GDP per capita and happiness scores[1].
+- **GDP vs. Happiness:** Visualize the relationship between GDP per capita and happiness scores.
-- **Interactive World Map:** Map happiness and related attributes for any selected year and variable[2].
+- **Interactive World Map:** Map happiness and related attributes for any selected year and variable.
-- **Customizable Visualizations:** Filter by year, continent, and data attribute for tailored exploration[2].
+- **Customizable Visualizations:** Filter by year, continent, and data attribute for tailored exploration.

 ---